Ganesh907/GANESHA-RESTAURANT-PROJECT/README.md

                                                 **********************************

-This is Core Java - Console Based Menu-Driven Application with MYSQL databse.
+This is Core Java - Console Based Menu-Driven Application with MYSQL Databse.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 The objectives of the "GANESHA RESTAURENT" is :